 The potential for businesses to rethink their business model is immense.
-Rob Garf, Salesforce Vice President of Strategy and Insights, identifies retailing as an industry which has only just started to explore what is possible.
+Rob Garf, Salesforce vice president of Strategy and Insights and general manager, identifies retailing as an industry which has only just started to explore what’s possible.

 “We’ve been talking about the importance of ‘customer centricity’ for some time but, until now, retailers have lacked both the technology and the mandate to connect marketing, sales, service, and commerce systems to enable a 360-degree view of the customer.
 Now that relevant and personalized engagement has emerged as a key differentiator, retailers will finally make the investments to deliver on the promise of putting the customer in the center of everything they do.”

-Glen Hartman, Senior Managing Director of Accenture Interactive, North America believes the key to becoming a customer-centric organization is starting with empathy.
-Otherwise, he cautions, it’s easy to risk missing the point and end up alienating customers.
+Glen Hartman, senior managing director of Accenture Interactive North America, believes the key to becoming a customer-centric organization is starting with empathy.
+Otherwise, he cautions, it’s easy to miss the point and end up alienating customers.

 Hartman cites Nike as an example of a customer-centric business that successfully delivers a more empathetic experience to win over customers.

-To be truly customer-centric, personalization alone isn’t enough.
-Providing customers with a connected experience across your entire organization is vital.
+To be truly customer-centric, provide customers with a connected experience across your entire organization.

-Salesforce’s “Trends in Integrated Customer Experiences” report found that 70% of customers say connected experiences, such as seamless handoffs between departments and contextualized engagement based on earlier interactions, are very important to winning their business.
-Almost two-thirds (63%) expect companies to recognize them wherever they engage, while around 70% say salespeople’s knowledge of marketing campaigns they’ve seen is very important to them, as are service interactions they’ve had in the past.
+Salesforce’s “Trends in Integrated Customer Experiences” report found that 70% of customers said that connected experiences, such as seamless handoffs between departments and contextualized engagement based on earlier interactions, are very important to winning their business.
+Almost two-thirds (63%) of customers expect companies to recognize them wherever they engage.
+And around 70% said that salespeople’s knowledge of marketing campaigns they’ve seen is very important to them, as are past service interactions.
 Almost half (49%) have no patience for disconnected experiences.

-Put simply, “you must win at every interaction the customer has with your organization, whether that be a marketing campaign, a call to a contact center, an invoice, or a delivery reliant on the supply chain,” wrote Gartner Research Director Olive Huang.
-“Every department must play its part in a coordinated fashion.” (source: “Smarter With Gartner, ‘Is Your Organization Customer Centric?’,” Laurence Goasduff, April 30, 2018).
+Put simply, “You must win at every interaction the customer has with your organization, whether that be a marketing campaign, a call to a contact center, an invoice, or a delivery reliant on the supply chain,” said Gartner Research Director Olive Huang.
+“Every department must play its part in a coordinated fashion.” (source: “Smarter With Gartner, “Is Your Organization Customer Centric?”, Laurence Goasduff, March 7, 2019)

 With siloed data a major roadblock to connectivity within organizations, businesses must first look at how they can unlock data held in multiple, disconnected systems.

 They also need to ensure that everyone within the organization has a single view of their customer and the role of customer experience.
-By encouraging employees to think about customer experience in terms of what’s good for the customer (“Did we help them solve their problem?”) instead of what’s good for the business (“Did we make the sale?”), organizations take the first steps toward building a truly customer-centric culture.
+Encourage employees to think about customer experience in terms of what’s good for the customer (“Did we help them solve their problem?”) instead of what’s good for the business (“Did we make the sale?”).
+That’s how organizations take the first steps toward building a truly customer-centric culture.

-“Unfortunately,” says Tiffani Bova, Salesforce’s Global Customer Growth and Innovation Evangelist, “… employees often operate with a myopic, territorial view of customer experience.”
+Unfortunately, said Tiffani Bova, Salesforce’s Global Customer Growth and Innovation Evangelist, “Employees often operate with a myopic, territorial view of customer experience.”

-“The disconnection between teams is the result of disconnected metrics and manifests in disconnected customer experiences,” Bova adds.
+“The disconnection between teams is the result of disconnected metrics and manifests in disconnected customer experiences,” Bova added.

 She suggests measuring customer experience in relation to revenue and other organization-wide metrics to promote alignment.
-Leaders must also demonstrate a commitment to the longer-term outcomes of customer experience, even if traditional performance indicators, such as sales, drop in the short term.
+Leaders must also demonstrate a commitment to the long-term outcomes of customer experience – even if traditional performance indicators, such as sales, drop in the short term.

 “Just like consumers expect TV and movie recommendations from their streaming service of choice to be relevant and timely, the tailored experience is becoming a necessity for all customers regardless of the company they are engaging with.
-Companies that don’t get on board with this may not be around much longer,” said Patrick Stokes, senior vice president of product management, Salesforce Customer 360.
+Companies that don’t get on board with this may not be around much longer,” said Patrick Stokes, executive vice president and general manager of Platform at Salesforce.

-By placing the customer at the heart of every interaction with them, customer-centric businesses can create a dynamic, seamless, and uniquely personalized experience for customers that helps them achieve their desired outcome, and ultimately drives sales.
+Place the customer at the heart of every interaction, and a customer-centric business can create a dynamic, seamless, and uniquely personalized experience that helps them achieve their desired outcome, and ultimately drives sales.

 Peter Schwartz anticipates businesses will be able to use AI to turn a “comprehensive trove of data into insights that can anticipate customers’ needs and act as their digital assistant.”